featurist/coypu/README.md

 ### Disclaimer

-Coypu is still *very* new.
+Coypu is still rather new.
 While we have started using it internally, there is plenty it doesn't cover yet.
 It is pretty well tested however.

 If there's something you need that's not part of the DSL then please you may need to dive into the native driver which you can always do by casting the native driver to whatever underlying driver you know you are using: